Nogawa Park in Photos

 Conclusion

-As I mentioned earlier, Nogawa Park isn’t a must-see for photographers in Tokyo.
-But flower photographers are lucky.
+Nogawa Park isn’t a must-see for every photographer.
+But it’s recommended for those into flowers.
 They will find it interesting if they can be there at the right time.
-Just check out what is in bloom before you go.
+Just check what is in bloom before you go.

 You should check this park out if you’ve seen every other one in Tokyo.
 But first-time visitors to the city will find it easier to get to places like Shinjuku Gyoen and Yoyogi Park.
 Those two also have more on offer and are on the Yamanote Line.
 That makes getting to them easy.

-If you have any questions or comments, leave them below.
-And if you have been to Nogawa Park, let us know what you think of it.
+Leave questions and comments below.
+If you have been to Nogawa Park, let us know what you think of it.
 I’m looking forward to seeing it again.

 External related websites: